The day that never ended

 “We’re going to win,” tweeted Rufus Gifford, Biden’s deputy campaign manager, at 11:51 p.m.

-“We are going to win!” tweeted Jenna Ellis, senior legal adviser to the Trump campaign, three minutes later.
-Ellis was beyond the barricades in the East Room of the White House with a few hundred of the president’s closest friends, dining on beef sliders, mini fish filets, and bouquets of french fries in cardboard cups emblazoned with the presidential seal.
+“We are going to win!” tweeted Jenna Ellis, senior legal adviser to the Trump campaign.
+Ellis was beyond the barricades in the East Room of the White House with a few hundred of the president’s closest friends, dining on beef sliders, mini fish fillets, and bouquets of french fries in cardboard cups emblazoned with the presidential seal.
 The room was all gold-rimmed china and flatscreens featuring Fox News.
 When Fox called Florida for Trump, you could hear the cheers elsewhere in the mansion.

 And then the small agonies began.
 Fox called Arizona for Biden, then retracted it.
 The New York Times’s devil needle for Georgia began to thrum toward Biden, as the former vice president lost Ohio and Texas.
 There was much ado about a single electoral vote in Nebraska.
 Everyone on social media told each other to wait, to go to bed, to not wallow in the excruciating progression of our process.

-“Its nerve-wracking,” said a Georgetown University student named Jeff at 12:30 a.m. at at the now-sleepy plaza by the White House.
+“It’s nerve-racking,” said a Georgetown University student named Jeff at 12:30 a.m. at the now-sleepy plaza by the White House.
 “We’ve been talking about it all day.
 We were just talking about how bummed we are that we aren’t gonna know tonight.”

 From his home just south of D.C., in Maryland, Ian Walters was monitoring five screens in front of him, admiring all the Republican voters that pollsters had yet again missed.
 Yes, it was a late night.
 Yes, the process wasn’t tidy.
 But how could it be?